asyncgui/asynctkinter/README.md

 [Youtube](https://youtu.be/8XP1KgRd3jI)

-`asynctkinter` is an async library that saves you from ugly callback-based code, like most of async libraries do.
+`asynctkinter` is an async library that saves you from ugly callback-style code, like most of async libraries do.
 Let's say you want to do: